colouring-cities/manual/README.md

-# manual
+# Manual for Colouring Cities Research Programme

-Manual for Colouring Cities Research Programme
+Contents can be viewed and edited in the [wiki attached to this repository](https://github.com/colouring-cities/manual/wiki).